High-speed rail in Australia: 1984 CSIRO proposal

-Very Fast Train (VFT) joint venture
+Very Fast Train joint venture

 Later in 1984 Peter Abeles, chairman of TNT, expressed interest in Dr Wild's proposal.

 Two years later in September 1986, the Very Fast Train Joint Venture was established, comprising Elders IXL, Kumagai Gumi, TNT and later BHP, with Dr Wild as chairman.
 They proposed a 350 km/h rail link from Sydney to Canberra via Goulburn, and then on to Melbourne via the coastal route (or alternatively the inland route).
 A feasibility study estimated to cost A$19 million ($51.3 million in 2023) was initiated by the group in 1988.
 In 1989, after talks with the Queensland Government, the joint venture group also performed a preliminary analysis of a coastal link to Brisbane.
 In 1990 the joint venture released the results of the major feasibility study, simply titled VFT – Project Evaluation.
 It proposed an inland route between Melbourne, Sydney and Canberra, with intermediate stations at Campbelltown, Bowral, Goulburn, Yass, Wagga Wagga, Albury-Wodonga, Benalla, Seymour and Melbourne Airport.
 It was estimated to cost $6.6 billion ($16.6 billion in 2023) and take five years to construct, beginning in 1992.

 The VFT was opposed by numerous groups, notably the Australian Conservation Foundation and the Australian Democrats.
 Concerns centred around the environmental impact a coastal corridor would have on fragile ecosystems, noise pollution and the amount of public money that might be required.

 After the release of the project evaluation, negotiations continued between the joint venture and state and federal governments.
 A favourable tax regime was sought, without which it was claimed that the project would not be economically viable.
 Premier of South Australia John Bannon was among the vocal proponents of tax breaks for major infrastructure projects such as the VFT.
 In August 1991, the Hawke Cabinet rejected the proposed tax breaks after it was claimed they would have cost A$1.4 billion (A$3.2 billion in 2023).
 Subsequently the VFT Joint Venture folded.